CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 - Set the hop limit value advertised in a Router Advertisement message.
 You can set a value between 0 and 255.
 The default value is 64.
 - Set the interval between unsolicited multicast router advertisements from the interface.
 You can set a value between 70 and 180000 seconds.
 The default value is 600000 miliseconds.
 - Set the maximum amount of time that you want Router Advertisement messages to exist on the route.
 You can set a value between 0 and 9000 seconds.
 The default value is 1800.
-- Allow a dynamic host to use either a managed (stateful) protocol or a stateless protocol to configure addresses automatically (managed configuration).
+- Allow a dynamic host to use a managed protocol, such as DHCPv6 to configure IP addresses automatically (managed configuration).
 Set this parameter to `on` or `off`.
 By default, this parameter is not set.
-- Allow a dynamic host to use a managed (stateful) protocol to configure information other than addresses automatically.
+- Allow a dynamic host to use a managed protocol to configure additional information through DHCPv6.
 Set this parameter to `on` or `off`.
 By default, this parameter is not set.
 - Set the amount of time that an IPv6 node is reachable.
 You can set a value between 0 and 3600000 milliseconds.
 The default value is 0.
 - Set the interval at which neighbor solicitation messages retransmit.
 You can set a value between 0 and 4294967295 milliseconds.
 The default value is 0.
 - Allow hosts to use router preference to select the default router.
 You can set a value of high, medium, or low.
 The default value is medium.